FOGO

 You may qualify for the Exceptional Circumstances exemption if you can demonstrate that there are exceptional or unusual circumstances which make the provision of a FOGO service unreasonable or impractical.

-The FOGO waste will be delivered to Barwick’s FOGO sorting facility located right here in Bridgewater.
+The FOGO waste is delivered to Barwick’s FOGO sorting facility located right here in Bridgewater.
 The FOGO waste is weighed, decontaminated on a conveyor sorting line and finally shredded ready to be transported to Interlaken for composting in windrows.

 After about 14 weeks, the compost is screened to 12mm minus.
 Presently most FOGO compost goes into premium garden mix.